Jonathan Rowe (footballer, born 2003)

-Jonathan David Henry Rowe (born 30 April 2003) is an English professional footballer who plays as a winger for club Bologna.
+Jonathan David Henry Rowe (born 30 April 2003) is an English professional footballer who plays as a winger for club Atalanta, on loan from Bologna.

 Club career

 Norwich City

 A youth product of Norwich City, Rowe signed his first professional contract with the club on 20 October 2021.

 He was nominated for the December 2021 Premier League 2 player of the month after some impressive performances for Norwich City's Under-23s.
 He made his professional debut with Norwich on 28 December 2021, coming on as a late substitute in the 68th minute in a 3–0 Premier League loss to Crystal Palace.

 His first-team breakthrough came at the beginning of the 2023–24 season, establishing himself through five goals in the first five games in all competitions.
 These impressive performances saw him awarded the EFL Young Player of the Month award for August 2023.

 Rowe was awarded the Sky Bet Championship Goal of the Month in January for the goal he scored against Hull City on 11 January 2024.